dev-cetera/df_plugins/README.md

 ## Summary

 Provides methods to create plugins for Dart and Flutter.
-This package demonstrates ways to make Dart usage in Flutter even more modular.
+This package demonstrates ways to make Dart and Flutter even more modular.

 ## Usage Example